 Nicki Connell (MSc Public Health Nutrition, 2008) was awarded an MBE in the 2020 New Year Honours list.
 She was nominated due to her outstanding service to aid disadvantaged individuals globally.
-We at LSHTM would like to offer her our huge congratulations and share her story which led to this momentous recognition.
+We at LSHTM would like to offer her our huge congratulations and share her story, which led to this momentous recognition.

 Nicki reminisced on her time at LSHTM and told us her thoughts on being awarded the MBE: “I think fondly of my time at LSHTM especially considering that’s really where it all started.
 I am also so delighted to still have connections with LSHTM in lots of ways, and long may it continue.
-I remain dedicated to my work in improving the nutritional status of vulnerable people around the world and there is still so much to do.
+I remain dedicated to my work of improving the nutritional status of vulnerable people around the world, and there is still so much to do.
 This award is also for all my colleagues, past and present, that every single day continue to do an amazing job in some of the most difficult and dangerous places in the world.
 It’s also for my parents that have never stopped me and have always supported me in everything I do.”